Server configuration

 • This directive specifies whenever to trust the value of the X-Forwarded-For header.
 It’s recommended to configure this directive if behind a reverse proxy.
 Default: trust_x_forwarded_for #false

-• status <status_code: integer> url=<url: string>|regex=<regex: string> [location=<location: string>] [realm=<realm: string>] [brute_protection=<enable_brute_protection: bool>] [users=<users: string>] [allowed=<allowed: string>] [not_allowed=<not_allowed: string>] [body=<response_body: string>]
+• status <status_code: integer> [url=<url: string>|regex=<regex: string>] [location=<location: string>] [realm=<realm: string>] [brute_protection=<enable_brute_protection: bool>] [users=<users: string>] [allowed=<allowed: string>] [not_allowed=<not_allowed: string>] [body=<response_body: string>]

 • This directive specifies the custom status code.
 This directive can be specified multiple times.
 The url prop specifies the request path for this status code.
 The regex prop specifies the regular expression (like ^/ferron(?:$|[/#?])) for the custom status code.
-The location prop specifies the destination for the redirect.
+The location prop specifies the destination for the redirect; it supports placeholders (on Ferron 2.0.0-beta.15 and newer) like {path} which will be replaced with the request path.
 The realm prop specifies the HTTP basic authentication realm.
 The brute_protection prop specifies whenever the brute-force protection is enabled.
 The users prop is a comma-separated list of allowed users for HTTP authentication.
 The allowed prop is a comma-separated list of IP addresses applicable for the status code.
 The not_allowed prop is a comma-separated list of IP addresses not applicable for the status code.
 The body prop (Ferron 2.0.0-beta.5 or newer) specifies the response body to be sent.
 Default: none

 • user [username: string] [password_hash: string]